isdzulqor/cakcuk/README.md

 	- [Authentication Support](#authentication-support)
 - [License](#license)

+## Release Status
+On Review process for Slack App Directory

 ## Getting Started
 Start using Cakcuk by [adding Cakcuk to your workspace](https://cakcuk.io/slack/add) directly.
 Or you can Provision your own Cakcuk.